brson/powerletters/README.md

 # Power Letters for Rust

-Concise and visually distinct spellings of common Rust operations.
+Concise spellings of common Rust operations.

 ### "to `String`"